explodecomputer/pelotas_2015/gwas/README.md

 2. We can see if there are genomic annotations in the same region as our hits.
 Navigate to the [http://www.broadinstitute.org/mammals/haploreg/haploreg_v3.php](Haploreg) website and enter the top few hits into the search box.

-3. Going deeper, we could test our results for pathway enrichment, e.g. using the [http://david.abcc.ncifcrf.gov/summary.jsp](DAVID functional annotation tool)

-4. What is the best way to verify whether these signals are real?
+3. What steps can we take to verify whether our GWAS signals are real?